ferdiu/latex-server-client/README.md

 The `latex-watch` command monitors your LaTeX project directory and automatically compiles your document whenever files change.
 This provides a live-preview workflow where you can edit your LaTeX files and immediately see the updated PDF.

+This is intended to be a client for my [latex-server](https://github.com/ferdiu/latex-server).

 ## Features

 - **BibTeX Support**: Automatically runs BibTeX when citations are detected